Wyoming, Michigan: Byron Township (1836–1848)

 The boundaries of Township 5 North, Range 12 West and Township 6 North, Range 12 West, surveyed by Lyon, were consolidated and designated to be organized as Byron Township in 1835 by the Michigan Territorial Legislature.
 In late 1835, the first wedding occurred between Sylvester Hills and Harriet Burton.
 The town was first organized as Byron Township on May 2, 1836, was called "Oakesville" as it was headquartered at the home of Charles H. Oakes, though when Oakes moved to the Upper Peninsula of Michigan, the name was changed to Grandville.
 It was this year that one of Wyoming's most notable pioneers, Justus Charles Rogers, established his homestead on what is now the southwest corner of 28th Street and Clyde Park Avenue.
 A framed house was constructed by Rogers in the spring of 1836 and was expected to accept his wife upon their return, though the home was discovered destroyed by a tornado in September 1836 when they returned.

 The following year in 1837, the launch of the pole boat propelled by a quant, the Cinderella, was celebrated as a major development for the town.
-The first story of what would become Rogers Mansion was then constructed in 1837, with the second story being finished in 1839.
+The first floor of what would become Rogers Mansion was then constructed in 1837, with the second floor being finished in 1839.
 For three weeks, settlers had to live without flour and late in the year, the first metal casting occurred at the Jame McCray foundry.
 In 1839, the township's final land patents south of the Grand River were issued for plots near the salt springs adjacent to the Norton Mounds and Section 16.
 Plaster Creek first powered plaster operations in the township in 1841 on land leased by Daniel Ball from De Garmo Jones.
 In May 1843, Gordon died in Plainfield Township, Michigan.

 Wyoming Township (1848–1959)

-On April 3, 1848, the 72 sqmi township of Byron divided in half during, with the name of Wyoming being used for the northern 36 sqmi portion where the majority of the population was settled. with many settling near Buck Creek.
-At the time of division, about 500 people lived in Wyoming while a little less than 200 lived in Byron.
-The name came from the Wyoming County, New York from which the majority of the residents came during the first 16 years.
+On April 3, 1848, the 72 sqmi township of Byron divided in half, with the name of Wyoming being used for the northern 36 sqmi portion where the majority of the population was settled, with many settling near Buck Creek.
+At the time of division, about 500 people lived in Wyoming while fewer than 200 lived in Byron.
+The name came from the Wyoming County, New York, from which the majority of the residents came during the first 16 years.
 During the Great Famine in Ireland, Irish immigrants began to appear in Wyoming in 1849, with the Whalen family being among the first Irish families in the township.
 Michael Avenue is named after Michael Whalen.
 Dutch immigrants arrived in greater numbers and created agricultural cooperatives on smaller parcels of land, creating closed groups among themselves.
 In 1850, the population of Wyoming Township was counted at 543 people.
 At the time, Dutch and Irish immigrants were scapegoated for the prevalence of "Michigan ague", or malaria, which had begun affecting the area.